Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 Directions

-Sprinkle 2 pounds of peeled and deveined shrimp with 1 tablespoon of cajun seasoning.
+Sprinkle 2 pounds of peeled and deveined shrimp with 1 tablespoon of Hella Cajun seasoning.
 Mix the spices into the shrimp and refrigerate while we prepare the rest.
 This will allow the flavors to meld

 Slice 2 links of andouille sausage in half lengthwise.
 Then slice into chunks on a bias.
 Add 2 tablespoons of olive oil to a pan over medium heat and add in the sausage.
 Cook for 3-4 minutes stirring occasionally until the sausages are lightly browned.
 Remove the sausage and set aside.
 Add 2 tablespoons of butter to the pan you cooked the sausage in and stir it around to get up the bits of sausage and oil left behind